Scille/parsec-cloud/docs/index.rst

     :alt: parsec banner
     :class: extra-margin-bottom·

 Welcome to the Parsec documentation.
-Take a look at the :ref:`Introduction <doc_introduction>` to get an overview of what Parsec can do for you.
+Take a look at the :ref:`Introduction <doc_userguide_introduction>` to get an overview of what Parsec can do for you.

 The table of contents displayed below and in the sidebar should let you easily